tobek/headsoak/notes.md

 - make it not run slowly (like when autosizing)
 - better login error messages
 - invite only?
+- @nutmeg.io email address.
+I have support@, what about for general stuff? contact@ is boring

 ### todo for beta: